orangevichHeh/sm-ext-template/README.md

 # Sourcemod Extension Template
 This template is created for a quick start of sourcemod extension development.
 I do not claim that my template is correct.
-This project has a Visual Studio solution with customizations such as included headers from `sourcemod/public`, as well as CDetour (added `IGameConfigs.h` to detours.h) and safetyhook (built with ambuild). \
+This project has a Visual Studio solution with included headers from `sourcemod/public`, as well as CDetour (added `IGameConfigs.h` to detours.h) and safetyhook (built with ambuild). \
 Template uses c++20. \
 Included `safetyhook` and `CDetour`.